na-na-hi/renget/archive/aicgOP.md

 	**
 	My mail -> PeterGabriel@cock.li

-	Remember to be calm and reasonable
+	Remember to be calm and reasonable.
 [TOC]

 ##Trimmed OPs